 Check that you have specified the keyfile names correctly in client.conf and server.conf.

 Can the client connect to the server machine?
 Maybe a firewall is blocking access?
-Check syslog on server.
+Check journal on server.

 Client and server must use same protocol and port, e.g. UDP port 1194, see port and proto config option